A projection-based framework for gradient-free and parallel learning: PROJECTION OPERATORS

 with respect to $y$.
 Setting the derivative $g'(y)=0$ gives the value $y=y^{(k)}$ defined in the theorem, with corresponding candidate $\vx^{(k)}$.
 This candidate assumes the structure holds, which requires the validity check $x_{0, k-1} \le y^{(k)}$ (for $k>1$).
-Since the projection is unique and these $n$ candidates cover all possible active set structures ($k=1, \dots, n$) based on optimality conditions, the valid candidate minimizing $f$ is the unique projection.
-The $k=1$ candidate is always valid, ensuring a solution exists. \end{proof}
+These $n$ candidates cover all possible active sets of the form $I = \{k, \dots, n\}$ for a projection, so any valid candidate minimizing $f$ is a projection.
+The $k=1$ candidate is always valid, ensuring the candidate list is non-empty. \end{proof}

-\begin{theorem}[Quantization] Let $\operatorname{quant}: \R \to \R$ be the quantization function that maps a real number $x$ to the nearest point in a set $Z = \{z_1, z_2, \ldots, z_k\}$ of $k$ equidistant points within $[-\alpha, \alpha]$, where $\alpha > 0$.
-Specifically, the points $z_i$ are given by:
+\begin{theorem}[Quantization] Let $\operatorname{quant}: \R \to \R$ be the quantization function that maps a real number $x$ to the nearest point in a set $Z = \{z_1, z_2, \ldots, z_k\}$ of $k \ge 2$ equidistant points within $[-\alpha, \alpha]$, where $\alpha > 0$.
+Specifically, the points $z_i$ are given by

 The function partitions the real line into intervals $I_i$ such that $\operatorname{quant}(x) = z_i$ for $x \in I_i$.
 These intervals are defined by the $k-1$ midpoints $m_i = (z_i + z_{i+1})/2$ for $i=1, \ldots, k-1$: